sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 - An important work that introduces its reader to the subject of categorical logic.
 One will be exposed to categories and type theories (simply typed lambda calculus and many-sorted logics) along the way.
-- I'm including this one in the list, because my colleague specifically asked for preliminaries to homotopy type theory.
-Well, it's not a necesssary priliminary depending on what one wants, but undoubtedly a very useful one.
+- I'm including this one in the list because my colleague specifically asked for preliminaries to homotopy type theory.
+Well, it's not necesssarily a priliminary depending on what one wants with homotopy type theory, but undoubtedly a very useful one.
 - Book info: <https://www.cambridge.org/gb/academic/subjects/mathematics/logic-categories-and-sets/introduction-higher-order-categorical-logic>